dcollinsn/batwing-tech/content/posts/proquest-winter-2022.md

 initially emerged as the dominant deck, with Chane, the other Runeblades, Prism, and Oldhim also picking up some new cards.

-Each of these ProQuests is capped at 32 players, meaning we will play 5 rounds and then cut to Top 8, with the winner receiving an invite to the upcoming Pro Tour.
+Most of these ProQuests is capped at 32 players, meaning we will play 5 rounds and then cut to Top 8, with a few events bleeding into 6 rounds.
+Top 8 receive a variety of promo cards, with the winner receiving an invite to the upcoming Pro Tour.

+As ProQuest season started, I was only planning on working 3 of these events.
+I had reached out to the area stores hosting ProQuests, and of those who did not respond, I had information suggesting that they already had other judges staffed.
+However, as the season went on, two more stores reached out looking for a judge, bringing my total up to 5 events.

 ## Event Planning